 Now, the creature returns in June 2012 for a three issue limited series in a previously unreleased story written by the late Steve Gerber and featuring artwork by Kevin Nowlan.
 There are two variant covers (pictured above) drawn by the legendary Gil Kane (left) and Nowlan himself.

 April 6, 2012

 It's amazing how many changes costume-wise and especially appearances, a character goes through over the years.
 While there may be some fan backlash on social networking sites for fan favorites such as Power Girl in her Earth-2 series outfit, the same hasn't been said for Storm, the revered member and former leader of the X-Men.

 Marvel Comics' TJ Dietsch highlights some of her spectacular costumes during the past few decades.
 In fact, her biggest change came during the 1980s right after initial appearance.
 Capitalizing on the waning punk rock and new wave movement at the time, Storm sported a mohawk!
-Here's a look at the weather wonder woman over the years and her current style in the Marvel NOW X-Men series:
+Here's a look at the weather wonder woman over the years and to her style in the Marvel NOW X-Men series:

 Original appearance (left) and later drastic change (right)

-Her current Marvel NOW look (on the right)
+Her Marvel NOW look (on the right)

 Images copyright Marvel Comics

 The most anticipated saga of the year is finally here!
 Avengers vs. X-Men does not disappoint at all despite the lackluster buildup in AvX issue 0.
 In terms of plot and despite it's simplistic storyline, the story presentation is quite good and plausible.
 Is it ultimately Cyclops' fault, through his selfishness and personal ties to the Phoenix Force, that escalates the conflict that otherwise, could have been easily prevented?